Taking classes with Valencia Online

 Through the My LifeMap tab in Atlas, students can access career development services and inventories; educational planning assistance including term-by-term course planning for degree completion; job prospect information including salary and company information; financial planning assistance; and an online portfolio to showcase their work to professors and employers.

 Students can access Admissions and Records, Financial Aid, and an Academic Advisor virtually.
 Students can engage with an advisor by visiting Virtual Advising.
 Students in an A.S.,certificate or bachelor's program can contact their Career Program Advisor directly.
-They can locate the name and email address of their advisor in their Atlas account.
+They can locate the name and email address of their advisor in the Courses tab in their Atlas account.
 For assistance with admissions and financial aid, students can contact the virtual Answer Center.
 Confidential information about the student’s record can be researched and discussed via Atlas email within FERPA regulations because of the secure Atlas sign in.

-For students taking mixed-mode courses, exams may be administered by the professor on campus and/or made available at Valencia testing centers.
+For students taking mixed-mode courses, exams may be administered by the professor on campus and/or made available at Valencia College testing centers.
 Students registered for real-time virtual or online courses may be required to take online, remote proctored exams using the online exam proctoring service, Honorlock.
 Visit the Student FAQ website for information including the materials needed, how to access technical assistance, and preparing for a proctored exam.